exasol/public-knowledgebase/Data-Science/esri-reverse-geocoding-with-arcgis-rest-api-and-exasol-s.md

 ```
+import sys
-import sys import glob   sys.path.extend(glob.glob('/path/to/bucket/*'))
+import glob
+sys.path.extend(glob.glob('/path/to/bucket/*'))
 ```
 ## Step 3: Run arcgis_cities

-Run the attached script "arcgis_cities.sql" to create the data that you will use in the example
+Run the attached script "arcgis_cities.sql" to create the data that you will use in the example.

 ## Step 4: Run arcgis_demo